johnpfield/mytime/README.md

 ## Quick Start

-As prerequisites, you'll need to have Geronimo 3.x or another standards-compliant J2EE container in which to deploy the EAR file.
+As prerequisites, you'll need to have Apache Geronimo 3.x or another standards-compliant J2EE container in which to deploy the EAR file.
 You can download Geronimo from [here.](http://geronimo.apache.org/downloads.html) You'll also need to have an LDAP directory available.
 This will be used as the back end authority for the custom authentication realm.
-The use of OpenLDAP or [IAMfortress OpenLDAP](http://http://iamfortress.org/download) is recommended.
+The use of OpenLDAP or [IAMfortress OpenLDAP](http://iamfortress.org/download) is recommended.

 If this works you are in business: